Kong Yin Chen, Ph.D.

 Applying our Research

-The obesity epidemic has increased the general interests in metabolism and diet.
-By studying both normal healthy volunteers and patients who are obese or have other metabolic conditions, we can better understand how our metabolism is regulated.
+The obesity epidemic has increased the general interests in metabolism, physical activity, sleep, and diet.
+By studying both normal healthy volunteers, subjects who are obese, and patients who have metabolic conditions, we can better understand how energy balance is regulated.
 This may lead to better treatment and prevention strategies.

 Need for Further Study